-- 1. Make sure that the .jar or class file of the transformation engine implementation has been copied to the Content Server web application lib folder or classes folder. - 2.
-Open CS-Explorer and add a row to the SystemTransforms table for the new transformation engine, as follows: - a.
-Select the SystemTransforms table. - b.
-Select File > New > Record. - c.
-In the name column, enter the name of the transformation engine.
-For example: ConvertToPDF - d.
-In the description column, enter a description of the engine.
-For example: Convert to PDF using OpenOffice - e.
-In the target column, enter text/<filetype>.
-For example: text/PDF - f.
-In the classname column, enter the engine implementation classname.
-If you are using the default transformation engine, enter the default classname: com.fatwire.transformer.common.FWTransformer
+- 1. Open CS-Explorer and add a row to the SystemTransforms table for the new transformation engine, as follows: - a.
+Select the SystemTransforms table and click in the table's workspace. - b.
+Select File > New > Record and fill in the new row as follows: - 1) In the name column, enter the name of the transformation engine.
+For example: ConvertToPDF - 2) In the description column, enter a description of the engine.
+For example: Convert to PDF - 3) In the target column, enter text/<filetype>.
+For example: text/PDF